KoMa-Git/GithubPortfolio/Flask/readme.md

 - microsite simulating a login, register and user settings with a live database connection.
 Passwords keep hashed in db of course.
 Minimal html and css handling with Bootstrap, just to don't hurt our eyes.
 - Unit and other functional tests made with pytest
 - Test results will deploy on GitHub Pages with help of Allure.
 Check it out at: https://koma-git.github.io/GithubPortfolio/
+- Automate tests made with Selenium, screenshot on fails, check allure report on the link above

 ## In progress... :
-- Automate tests made with Selenium and Playwright, can find in test folder
+- Automate tests made with Playwright

 ## 🛠 Skills